 I talk about business ideas daily.
 I don't intend to pursue all of my ideas, but new products and brands are one of my favorite topics on discussion.
 I used to want to bounce ideas off of people to see if anyone else thought my ideas had teeth.
 One day on a phone call, my Aunt Sandy asked, "When are you going to do all of these things?"
 She was perplexed.
 I laughed and replied that I wasn't going to do all of these things.
 She didn't understand that I was ideating.
 My aunt didn't intend to discourage me, she just didn't understand the process of ideation.

 Remember: no one understands your vision because they can't see it.
-It's yours, so don't expect people to be as excited as you are about what you've seen.
+It's yours so you can't expect people to be as excited as you are about what you've envisioned.
 Develop your ideas and prototypes alone to give yourself time to assess your interests.
-You can always share them later.
+When should you share them?
+Later.

 Get creative and try different things.
 But be careful who you tell.
 You'll be embarking on your first step of a new adventure just by making your list.